Skip to content ↓

 Mission

-Our Trust is based around a shared mission.
+Our trust is based around a shared mission.
 Working as individual schools, and in partnership, our singular intention is to ensure every child, whatever their background, will attend an exceptional school.
 We believe children should enjoy school, feel safe and fully supported, be inspired to learn, develop character and aspiration, and realise their full potential.
-We are so committed to their success and well-being that we choose to think of every child we serve as if they were our own, and to measure our actions and impact against this.
+We are so committed to their success and wellbeing that we choose to think of every child we serve as if they were our own, and to measure our actions and impact against this.

 Reputation